2008 Pittsburgh Panthers football team

 The 2008 Pittsburgh Panthers football team represented the University of Pittsburgh in the 2008 NCAA Division I FBS football season.
 The season was the fourth under head coach Dave Wannstedt.
 The 2008 season marked the team's eighth at Heinz Field and the program's 119th season.

 The Panthers started the 2008 season with new defensive coordinator Phil Bennett.
 Ranked in the top 25 for the second time under Wannstedt's leadership, Pitt suffered an early and surprising setback in the opening game against Bowling Green.
 Pitt rebounded to defeat Buffalo and then Iowa by a score of 21–20.
 The winning continued when the Panthers upset undefeated and tenth ranked South Florida in a game nationally televised by ESPN.
 A win at Navy preceded a home upset to Rutgers, Pitt's fourth consecutive loss to the Scarlet Knights.
-However, Pitt rebounded the following week at Notre Dame with a 36-33 four-overtime victory over the Irish, the longest game ever for both Notre Dame and Pittsburgh.
+However, Pitt rebounded the following week at Notre Dame with a 36–33 four-overtime victory over the Irish, the longest game ever for both Notre Dame and Pittsburgh.
 After a 41–7 rout of visiting Louisville, the Panthers improved to 7–2, were bowl-bound for the first time under Wannstedt, and were in contention for a Big East Championship and a BCS bowl bid.
 However, a loss at Cincinnati in the River City Rivalry eliminated the Panthers from championship contention.
 Pitt rallied to defeat archrival West Virginia 19–15 on the Friday after Thanksgiving in a nationally televised game on ABC for its second consecutive win in the Backyard Brawl.
-The following week the Panthers won at UConn to improve to 9-3 and clinched a bid to the Sun Bowl, the first bowl bid under Wannstedt.
+The following week the Panthers won at UConn to improve to 9–3 and clinched a bid to the Sun Bowl, the first bowl bid under Wannstedt.
 Pitt lost 3–0 to Oregon State, a team that had previously defeated USC.
 It was the first time Pitt was held scoreless in twelve years.

-Previous season

-The Panthers finished with a disappointing 5–7 record in the 2007 season.
-Rarely though does a losing record leave fans filled with satisfaction and optimism, but that was the case in 2007.
-It was the third season under the direction of Head Coach Dave Wannstedt.
-It was also the third consecutive season without a postseason bowl game.
-The Panthers schedule included six home games and six road games.
-The schedule was generally viewed as unappealing, lacking any marquee matchups at home.
-The Panthers appeared on national television on a Wednesday night, October 10, with a 48-45 2OT loss to Navy that ended when Pitt failed to convert on a two-point conversion.
-For Homecoming 2007 Pitt hosted #23 Cincinnati, defeating the Bearcats 24–17.
-The final game of the season on December 1 saw the Panthers visit #2 West Virginia.
-In this game, the 100th edition of the Backyard Brawl, the Panthers defeated the Mountaineers, 13–9, to gain their first road victory of the season and, more importantly, eliminate West Virginia from the National Championship race in one of the most memorable games of the entire 2007 college football season.